comp-astro-hpc/mpi_demos/README.md

 ## follow onscreen intructions to download necessary packages (if needed)
 conda activate <venv_name>
 ```
-Use `conda deactivate` to move out of the virtual environment
+Use `conda deactivate` to move out of the virtual environment.

-if you only have python and not the conda environment (requires python version >=3.6), then try [^python_venv]:
+If you only have python and not the conda environment (requires python version >=3.6), then try [^python_venv]:
 ```
 python -m venv <venv_name>
 source ./<venv_name>/bin/activate